kanonhian/mk-demo/README.md

            punch      - G

 The drawn process takes place into the character.js, which calculates the position of the frame and invokes the paint() method of the sprite.js file

+Scorpio.js contains the inicialization of player1 and Scorpio2.js of player2